waterrmalann/NetworkBandwidthMonitor/README.md

 # Network Bandwidth Monitor

+A simple application written in Python using Tkinter for monitoring real-time internet usage and speeds for both download and upload.
+It should run on both Windows (tested on Windows 10 and 7) and Linux (tested on Ubuntu 20.04.1) systems as long as Python and Tkinter are installed (not sure about Mac).

-A simple Python application with an equally simple windows native UI designed with the Tkinter module.
-The program is made for monitoring network bandwith monitor, it calculates the average speed, data usage for both downloads and uploads and total usage statistics.
-I originally made the program as a console application to monitor my internet back when I had a data cap.
-I recently gave it simple UI using Tkinter after learning it a bit, I do think my code is really bad as I still have a lot to learn, so be advised if you're gonna go through it.
+I wrote it as a console application to monitor my internet back when I had a data cap.
+I recently gave it a simple UI using Tkinter after learning a bit.
+I do think that my code is bad since I still have a lot to learn, so just keep that in mind if you're gonna go through it.

 ## Requirements